stahta01/wxCode_components/trunk/wxCode/components/wxjson/ReadMe.txt

        IsSameAs() function (see docs for more details)

  0.2.3 bug fix release: the library did not compile in UNICODE mode because
-       same string constants were not enclosed in the _T() macro.
+       some string constants were not enclosed in the _T() macro.
        In this release the compile problems were fixed and the library and the test application do compile but they do not work properly in the JSON parser and writer when compiled in UNICODE mode.